benrutter/benrutter.github.io/src/content/index.md

 ![banner](.assets/banner.png)

-Hi, I'm Ben 👋 I'm a data/ML engineer, generative artist, and all round maker of things with code.
+Hi, I'm Ben 👋 I'm a data/ML engineer, generative artist, and all round maker-of-stuff-with-code.

 Anything I indepently develop is available under either an MIT or GPL open source license and can be found on my github or codeberg repo.

-Here are some key projects I've put together:
+Here's a sample of some of my past projects.

 # House of Left 🎨
 ## Generative, mostly visual, art systems